-This chicken soup recipe was passed down through the generations on my mother’s side, beginning back when, I’m told, her ancestors lived in Sicily till they emigrated to New York, eventually making their way south and west to Arizona.
+This chicken soup recipe was passed down through the generations on my mother’s side, beginning back when, I’m told, her ancestors lived in Sicily till they emigrated to New York.
+Her family eventually made their way south and west to Arizona.

-My mother learned this recipe from her mom, probably started making it by the time she was a pre-teen, and then she handed it down to me.
+My mother learned this recipe from her mom, probably started making it by the time she was a pre-teen.
+Then she handed it down to me.
 It’s one of my kids’ favorite things to eat when they go to her house, even if it has stewed tomatoes in it.
-Even though it can be considered an old recipe, it’s quite simple to make, and I’ve even made some tweaks of my own.
+And even though it can be considered an old recipe, it’s quite simple to make.

 Ingredients for a Family of Four: